mrrusof/mrrusof.github.io/_posts/2016-10-17-the-product-category-problem.markdown

 In the diagram, a box corresponds to a product and a circle to a category.
 Arrows start from a parent category and end in a child category.
+This is the subcategory [relation](https://en.wikipedia.org/wiki/Binary_relation).
 Dotted lines connect categories with their corresponding products.
+This is the belongs to relation.

-Your database must disallow violations of the rules.
+Your database must forbid violations of the rules.
-Consider category Food.
+Consider the following examples.
 By rule 5, it must not be possible to add products to category Food.
+By rule 6, it must not be possible for Fast Food to be subcategory of Food and Home Delivered Goods.

+The categories of Sandwich are Gas Station Food and Food.
+The categories of Pizza are Fast Food and Food.

+The only product of category Fast Food is Pizza.
+The products of category Food are Sandwich and Pizza.

 # Solution